AngJianming/frontend-design-templates/README.md

 # My-own-css-html-design-library
-This is a library is meant to be filled with the minor personal designs I made using HTML5 &amp; CSS3
+This is meant a storage where I fill different types of design ranging from buttons, task bar, navigation bar, animated bg and etc with the minor personal designs I made using HTML5 &amp; CSS3